benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

                 -   ProxyEnable: (0 or 1)
                 -   ProxyOveride: Exculded addreses
             -   Explorer
+                -   Desktop
+                    -   DesktopProcess: (1=seperate process 0=default)
+                        Windows will normally use the same process for the Desktop, takebar and directory-windows.
+                        Should any one of these crash then the taskbar and Desktop will need to restart as well.
+                        Setthis key to 1 to put your desktop and taskbar in a seperate process.
+Note: Active Desktop, IE pre 5.5 cannot be used with this key set to 1.
+                    -   CleanupWiz
+                        -   \"Days between clean up\"
+                        -   NoRun: (0 or 1) Set to disable the desktop cleanup wizard
                 -   Shell Folders
                     -   Personal: (string) Location of the \'My Documents\' folder.
 See also: [Restore/Repair My